leianydeoleo-wq/IIZw96_SITELLE/README.md

 # sspipe
 # Stellar Spectroscopy Analysis Pipeline

-This is a Python package that takes a stellar spectrum and automatically:
+This is a Python script that takes a stellar spectrum and automatically:

 -Loads FITS data,
 -Normalizes the spectrum,